NPP’s Trade-offs allows you to explore how Congress funds different priorities, and explore different funding choices.

-As reported for FY 2023 spending in the Department of Defense Program Acquisition Cost by Weapons System as part of the Department of Defense FY 2024 budget request.
-This reflects the research and production costs of the F-35 program, but does not include costs related to aircraft that have already been purchased, such as maintenance and pilot training.
-This number is also part of the military total.
+As reported for FY 2025 spending in the Department of Defense Program Acquisition Cost by Weapons System as part of the Department's FY 2026 budget request.
+This reflects the research, production and modification costs of the MQ-9 Reaper drone program.
+It does not include operational or related costs such as pilot training and mission costs.
+This spending is also part of the military total.

-As reported for FY 2023 spending in the Department of Defense Program Acquisition Cost by Weapons System as part of the Department of Defense FY 2023 budget request.
-This reflects the research, production and modification costs of the drone programs, as well as fielding of Reaper aircraft and ground stations.
-It does not include related costs such as pilot training or mission costs.
+As reported for FY 2025 spending in the Department of Defense Program Acquisition Cost by Weapons System as part of the Department's FY 2026 budget request.
+This reflects the research, production and modification costs of the MQ-9 Reaper drone program.
+It does not include operational or related costs such as pilot training and mission costs.
 This spending is also part of the military total.

 To estimate how much each state, county, city and congressional district contributes to each of the federal programs above, NPP assigns each geography a percentage that represents the area’s share of the total U.S. income tax bill.